mdiluz/ttrts/README.md

 * Run the game simulation to it's conclusion
 * Display the game result

+### maths
+simple maths library for 2D calculations and types

 ### player
 Custom player AI code, this should contain examples and test code to help newcomers begin their journey